 Hubbard Law, PLLC is a law firm based in Dallas, Texas that limits its practice to matters involving intellectual property rights.
 We work with large multinational corporations, small and midsize business concerns, independent inventors, and non-profit institutions looking for experienced guidance and representation in legal matters involving intellectual property rights.

-Marc Hubbard chairs the Technology, Licensing, & IP Rights Module at the 51st Annual Intellectual Property Conference of the Institute of Law and Technology of The Center for American and International Law on November 11-12, 2013.
+Marc Hubbard chaired the Technology, Licensing, & IP Rights Module at the 51st Annual Intellectual Property Conference of the Institute of Law and Technology of The Center for American and International Law on November 11-12, 2013.

 Marc Hubbard begins a two year term as chair of the Patent Law Committee of the American Intellectual Property Law Association on October 24, 2013.

-Marc Hubbard writes about recent Supreme Court cases finding that certain types of inventions are not eligible for patenting in an article, "Is this something that I can patent?" published by the Dallas Bar Association in the October 2013 edition of its monthly periodical, Headnotes.
+Marc Hubbard wrote about recent Supreme Court cases finding that certain types of inventions are not eligible for patenting in an article, "Is this something that I can patent?" published by the Dallas Bar Association in the October 2013 edition of its monthly periodical, Headnotes.

-Marc Hubbard will be addressing the State Bar of Texas Intellectual Property Law Section on March 20, 2014 at its 27th Annual Advanced Intellectual Property Law Course on the topic of "I'm So Confused - What's Prior Art Now?"
+Marc Hubbard addressed the State Bar of Texas Intellectual Property Law Section on March 20, 2014 at its 27th Annual Advanced Intellectual Property Law Course on the topic of "I'm So Confused - What's Prior Art Now?"
 The presentation will explain the fundamental changes to U.S. patent law, implemented by the 2011 America Invents Act, as to what constitutes "prior art" for purposes of determining patentability.